US announces $8.3bn in coronavirus funding as cases surge - RFI

 Vice President Mike Pence, the White House pointman on the crisis, visited the state later in the day.

+Some 1.2 million tests would be distributed nationwide in "a few days," followed by another four million by the end of next week, said Pence.

+Earlier Thursday in Minnesota, Pence had told reporters that "we don't have enough tests today to meet what we anticipate will be the demand going forward."

-A cruise ship with 21 people who have symptoms was being held off the coast of San Francisco, California.
-The state has the second highest number of cases and declared an emergency.
+Meanwhile a cruise ship with 21 people who have symptoms was being held off the coast of San Francisco, California.
+The state has the second highest number of cases and has declared an emergency.

 Thousands of people are traveling aboard the Grand Princess, the same cruise ship on which California's first victim was thought to have contracted the virus.